 Parthey's account of his travels is well written and still very pleasant to read.
 He was mostly interested in the antiquities and offered good summaries of the history of the places he visited.
 But he also happened to be a good and sympathetic observer who showed some genuine interest in the people he met, their culture and their everyday life.

-In the volume about Sicily and Malta we can find some helpful and valuable remarks about the music he heard (see pp. 27-8, 93-4, 124, 140, 143-4).
+In the volume about Sicily and Malta we can find some helpful and valuable remarks about the music he had heard there (see pp. 27-8, 93-4, 124, 140, 143-4).
 For example he discussed the legendary Sicilian poet Giovanni Meli (1740-1815, see Wikipedia), a name not unknown in Germany.
 His songs were still popular among the people and sung all over Sicily (pp. 45-48).

 The Musikbeilage offered a collection of 21 songs and tunes mostly from Sicily and Malta that he had recorded from oral tradition - "dem Volke abgehorcht" -, among them some of Meli's together with the melodies they were sung to as well as songs apparently imported from Tyrol and France (Nos.
 IV & XII).
 Of course he couldn't resist including a tarantella from Apulia (No. V).

 The volume about Egypt also includes a number of short and often casual remarks about musical performances he witnessed (f. ex. pp. 63, 91, 186, 203, 208-9, 280, 294, 560-2).
 But more important and informative are a chapter about music as well as 21 tunes and songs that can be found in the extra volume, the Anhang zum zweiten Theil (here pp. 15-20).
 It is obvious that Parthey was not particularly impressed with what he had heard there.
 In fact he sounds very disappointed: